The Breed

 Are EasyCare sheep suitable for all Irish farm systems?

-EasyCare work well on lowground and upland systems.
-Their efficient feed conversion and low labour requirements make them particularly attractive for part-time or mixed farms.
+EasyCare work well on lowland and hill systems.
+Their efficient feed conversion and low labour requirements make them suited to many different farming systems.

 How does EasyCare foot health compare to other breeds?